 After many failed endeavors to declare and battle for Mongolian independence, Mongolia turned to Russia for help.
 In 1915, the Khyagta talks occurred between China, Russia, and Mongolia with the end goal to examine the political status of Mongolia.
 The Khyagta talks resulted in the decision to split Outer and Inner Mongolia and give them limited self-governance under Chinese rule.

-In 1919, with the distraction of the Russian revolution (Russia busy with a civil war), the Chinese came back to Mongolia and forcefully took control of the capital city.
+In 1919, with the distraction of the Russian revolution (Russia was busy with a civil war), the Chinese came back to Mongolia and forcefully took control of the capital city.
 The Mongolian government was forced to sign a document that ended their ‘independent’ status.
 Seeing this, Mongolia asked the Russian Bolsheviks for help.
-Soviet Russian forces at that point invaded to throw out the Chinese forces in 1920, and did so.
+Soviet Russian forces at that point invaded to throw out the Chinese forces in 1920 and did so.

 The Outer Mongolian Revolution occurred in 1921, with the help of Soviet troops to overtake the capital city, Ulaanbaatar (formerly known as Niislel Khuree), from the Chinese.

 With the end goal to wipe out any future Chinese risk from the Russian border, it was decided to introduce an independent communist Mongolian government on 11th July 1921.
-This currently celebrated as the Naadam Festival in Mongolia.
+This is currently celebrated as the Naadam Festival in Mongolia.
 On July 11, 1921, the People’s Government of Mongolia was proclaimed with China’s defeat.

 From 1921 until 1924, Mongolia worked to set up a new government and finalized this with its constitution on November 26, 1924.
 The constitution created the Mongolian People’s Republic.
 November 26 is now celebrated as Mongolia Republic Day!